-This Psalm declares that God’s mercy toward sinners is as great as the distance between the earth and the heavenly stars (astronomers tell us the nearest star is 25 trillion miles away).
+This Psalm declares that God’s mercy toward sinners is as great as the distance between the earth and the heavenly stars (and astronomers tell us the nearest star is 25 trillion miles away).

 So does God have enough mercy to forgive Judas?

-Furthermore, Judas must have feared the Lord, since he preferred to kill himself rather than have to face Him.
+Furthermore, Judas must have feared the Lord, since he preferred to kill himself rather than facing Him.

 All the Apostles Betrayed the Lord

-As you think about whether God could forgive Judas, you might also consider these things:
+And as you consider whether God could forgive Judas, you might also remember these events:

-After Jesus was arrested, all the apostles turned their backs on Him and ran away — yet God forgave them;
+After Jesus was arrested, all the apostles turned their backs on Him and ran away.
+And yet God forgave them;

 Peter publicly denied Christ three times.
 And after 3½ years of hearing Christ preach about being a peacemaker, he attempted to murder the high priest’s servant.
-Yet Peter was forgiven;
+And yet Peter was forgiven;

 The patriarch David had a man killed so he could take his wife.
 But David was forgiven;